General (United States): Statutory limits

 The United States Code explicitly limits the total number of general officers (termed flag officers in the Navy and Coast Guard) that may be on active duty at any given time.
-The total number of active duty general officers is capped at 231 for the Army, 62 for the Marine Corps, 198 for the Air Force, and 162 for the Navy.
-No more than about 25% of a service's active duty general or flag officers may have more than two stars, and statute sets the total number of four-star officers allowed in each service.
-This is set at seven Army generals, two Marine generals, eight Air Force generals, two Space Force generals, six Navy admirals, and two Coast Guard admirals.
+The total number of active duty general officers is capped at 219 for the Army, 64 for the Marine Corps, 171 for the Air Force, 150 for the Navy, and 21 for the Space Force.
+No more than about 25% of a service's active duty general or flag officers may have more than two stars (for the Space Force, the ratio is instead one-third), and statute sets the total number of four-star officers allowed in each service.
+This is set at eight Army generals, two Marine generals, nine Air Force generals, two Space Force generals, six Navy admirals, and two Coast Guard admirals.

 Several of these slots are reserved by statute.
 For example, the two highest-ranking members of each service (the service chief and deputy service chief) are designated as generals.
-For the Army the Chief of Staff and the Vice Chief of Staff are generals; for the Marine Corps, the Commandant and the Assistant Commandant are both generals; for the Air Force, the Chief of Staff and Vice Chief of Staff are generals; and for the Space Force, the Chief of Space Operations, and the Vice Chief of Space Operations are generals.
-In addition, for the National Guard, the Chief of the National Guard Bureau is a general under active duty in the Army or Air Force.
+For the Army the chief of staff and the vice chief of staff are generals; for the Marine Corps, the commandant and the assistant commandant are both generals; for the Air Force, the chief of staff and vice chief of staff are generals; and for the Space Force, the chief of space operations, and the vice chief of space operations are generals.
+In addition, for the National Guard, the chief of the National Guard Bureau is a general under active duty in the Army or Air Force.

 There are several exceptions to these limits allowing more than allotted within the statute: